ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 Our group of six (which we called "The Human Machine Teachers") tried to set a research goal where we could use multiple methods.
 We decided on the following research goal:

-**"What method could be used to create a week schedule consisting of lunch and diner recipes while taking calorie intake and nut allergy into account."**
+**"What method(s) could be used to create a week schedule consisting of lunch and diner recipes while taking calorie intake and nut allergy into account."**

 The week schedule mentioned here consists of 14 recipes (7 lunches and 7 diners).
 For this research we limited the schedule to only provide lunch and diner recipes, because only these two types of recipes were both relevant and provide sufficient data.